lmarkely/enron_fraud/README.md

 Total number of non-POI 123
 ```

-This summary shows that the dataset is imbalanced, there are much less POI than
+This summary shows that the dataset is imbalanced; there are much less POI than
 non-POI.
 Due to this imbalance, StratifiedKFold is used to ensure similar
 distribution of POI vs non-POI in training, validation, and test sets.
 In
 addition, a few outliers that were removed